SHOWING 1 - 1 OF 1 RESULTS

 Grand Forks AFB, ND 58205

 The Grand Forks AFB Clinic provides routine and acute care Monday through Friday from 7:30 a.m. to 4:30 p.m. except Federal holidays and clinic closures.
-The clinic is closed every third Friday of the month.
+The clinic is closed every first Thursday of the month for training.
 For an appointment and/or acute care on the weekend, call the clinic at 701-747-5601.
 The address is 1599 J St. GFAFB, ND 58205.
 Active Duty sick call is Monday through Friday from 7:30 to 8:30 a.m.

 Currently the Grand Forks AFB Medical Treatment Facility does not have an emergency room.
-The Medical Tratment Facility does provide ambulance service/transportation if needed, to the Altru Hospital emergency room in Grand Forks.
+The Medical Treatment Facility does provide ambulance service/transportation, if needed, to the Altru Hospital emergency room in Grand Forks.

 When you move, TRICARE moves with you.
 No matter where you go in the world, TRICARE is there before, during and when you get to your next duty station.